 Cultivating strong leaders and competitors through superior instruction

 The Baylor Swim Club seeks to help each student-athlete realize his or her full potential, both as a competitive swimmer and as a leader in the community.
 Team work and spirit are among the most highly prized virtues.
-To develop integrity and responsibility, coaches strive to foster self-awareness in all stages of the training process and encourage athletes to take ownership of their preparation and performance.
+To develop integrity and responsibility, coaches strive to foster a safe environment for all athletes, provide self-awareness in all stages of the training process and encourage athletes to take ownership of their preparation and performance.
 With the right inspiration, our kids can make their dreams come true.

 My basic philosophy for age group swimming has many components.
 I have been fortunate to work with so many great athletes and coaches over the years, and I have taken bits and pieces from all of them.
 I believe in “Excellence Through Individuality.”
 When a training group of mine is really going, it looks like a multi-ring circus.
 Every person is different and “one training set fits all” will leave all short of their full potential.
 I use my vast experience to tap into each athlete’s imagination of where he can take his swimming.
 While there are common themes to any great program, there are no short cuts.
 Proper training takes planning, time and commitment!